 Best Cybersecurity Practices to Keep Your Data Safe beyond the Holidays

-It’s the holidays, a key time for cybercriminals to exploit the unaware internet users.
-During the Christmas holidays, far more than other times of the year, many people make and plan their shopping online, through mobile and social networks.
+It’s the holidays, a key time for cybercriminals to exploit unaware internet users.
+During the Christmas holidays, far more than other times of the year, many people make and plan their shopping online through mobile and social networks.

 Mobile traffic made up nearly 32% of online shopping.
-There is a significant increase in purchases made on mobile devices which is 16.5% of sales done online.
-Regarding cybersecurity, if we look at the downside of this, cybercriminals can develop more malicious apps, or will intensify phishing campaigns over mobile and social media platforms.
+Lately, there has been a significant increase in purchases with mobile devices, which are 16.5% of sales done online.
+Regarding cybersecurity, if we look at the downside of this, cybercriminals can develop more malicious apps or intensify phishing campaigns over mobile and social media platforms.

 Some researchers also confirmed that more than any other time of the year, cybercriminals take advantage of the holiday season to target online shoppers.

 According to a survey, each year more and more people are buying their Christmas presents online.
 US consumers spent $50 billion (Approx.) on e-commerce in November and December.
-Online shopping is effortless and convenient, especially during the holidays, thanks to special offers on all kinds of products which attracts more and more people each year.
+Online shopping is effortless and convenient, especially during the holidays, thanks to special offers on all kinds of products, which attract more and more people each year.

 Here are some of the Best cybersecurity practices to keep your data safe beyond the holidays: